kartoza/osgs/sphinx/source/installation/wireguard_vpn.md

 # Also enable NAT routing of all traffic through the VPN
 # This is needed for VPN clients to be able to conenct to each other's services and ports
-# We comment this out in the assumption that you want to support only client
-# to client communications and not client to server communications.
-#PostUp = iptables -A FORWARD -i wg0 -j ACCEPT; iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE
-#PostDown = iptables -D FORWARD -i wg0 -j ACCEPT; iptables -t nat -D POSTROUTING -o eth0 -j MASQUERADE
+PostUp = iptables -A FORWARD -i wg0 -j ACCEPT; iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE PostDown = iptables -D FORWARD -i wg0 -j ACCEPT; iptables -t nat -D POSTROUTING -o eth0 -j MASQUERADE

 ##
 ## All osgs peers (clients) should be added here